XengShi/materialYouNewTab/README.md

 1. Follow the guidelines in the [CONTRIBUTING.md](./CONTRIBUTING.md) file.
 2. Fork the repository.
-3. Create a branch: `git checkout -b feature/YourFeature`.
+3. Create a new branch: `git checkout -b feature/YourFeature`.
 4. Commit your changes: `git commit -m 'Add Your Feature'`.
 5. Push to the branch: `git push origin feature/YourFeature`.
 6. Open a pull request.